skywarth/annals-of-disco/career/job-application/resume/resume.md

 ### Employment History

+- Be concise and use a simple language.
+Don't try too hard to sound smart
+- Include quantitative accomplishments
+  - Hired 20 long-term team members
+  - Successfully developed 3 different microservices consisting of...
+  - Reviewed 1000+ PR's
+  - Reduced sustained expenses by 25%
+  - Mentor 5 people into higher ranks over the course of 2 years

 ### Photo

 This one is a bit controversial, apparently.
 Some say you may if you want, some say there is no need.
 I haven't concluded my thought on this one yet.